rrone/refscheduler/Functional_Specification.AYSO_Referee_Scheduler.md

 1. Overview
     ========
+    1. The Referee Scheduler is a web application that supports Volunteer Registration, Schedule Management, Referee Assignments, Match Reporting and Team Management for soccer competitions, i.e. a typical season, tournaments or other such events.

     1. The purpose of this specification is to simply discuss the functionality users see when they interact with the web application called the AYSO Referee Scheduler.